 • Series 6: Administered by FINRA and known as the limited investment securities license, the Series 6 license allows you to sell what are known as packaged investment products.

-• Series 7: The Series 7 license is also known as the general securities representative license.
-It is an introductory-level license that allows you to sell almost any type of individual security, including preferred stocks, options, bonds, and other personal fixed-income investments, as well as all kinds of bundled goods.
+• Series 7: The Series 7 license is the general securities representative license.
+It is an introductory-level license that allows you to sell almost any type of individual security, including preferred stocks, options, bonds, other personal fixed-income investments, and all kinds of bundled goods.

 • Series 3: The Series 3 license is authorized to sell commodity futures contracts.

 • Series 31: The Series 31 license is a branch of the Series 3 license.
-It is required to sell managed futures, which are groups of commodity futures.
+It is required to sell managed futures, which are commodity futures.

-• Series 79: A Series 79 license is needed if you want to provide advice or facilitate debt and equity offerings (public or private), mergers or acquisitions, tender offers, final restructurings, asset sales, divestitures, or corporate reorganizations.
+• Series 79: A Series 79 license is needed to provide advice or facilitate debt and equity offerings (public or private), mergers or acquisitions, tender offers, final restructurings, asset sales, divestitures, or corporate reorganizations.

 ZenGRC Helps Financial Institutions Stay Secure